amarasovic/amarasovic.github.io/index.md

 * How to change the answer?
 * What if the system's input changes?

-I made various contributions to addressing such questions, and my long-term research goal continues to be to better understand how to improve interaction and control of NLP systems to help people have appropriate confidence in AI's development and it's applications.
+I made various contributions to addressing such questions, and my long-term research goal continues to be to better understand how to improve interaction and control of NLP systems to help people have appropriate confidence in their development and applications.

 I did my PhD in the <a href="https://www.cl.uni-heidelberg.de/nlpgroup/" style="text-decoration: none;">Heidelberg University NLP Group</a> where I worked on learning with limited labeled data for discourse-oriented tasks.
 My advisor was <a href="https://www.cl.uni-heidelberg.de/~frank/" style="text-decoration: none;">Anette Frank</a>.
 Prior to receiving my PhD in Janurary 2019, I completed B.Sc.
 (2013) and M.Sc.
 (2015) in **Mathematics** at the University of Zagreb.
 I grew up in <a href="https://goo.gl/maps/Q8N6rZmWygHuiAzc9" style="text-decoration: none;">Omiš, Croatia</a>.